-The largest populations of Newell Shearwater are now known to breed on Kaua'i (Sincock and Swedberg 1969; see Table for rough estimates per island).
-Colonies and nests of Newell Shearwater are found in tangled vegetation among cliffs and steep valleys (Sincock and Swedberg 1969), usually below those of Dark-rumped Petrel in elevation (Bryan and Seale 1901), and are extremely difficult to locate and monitor; thus, population estimates of breeding Newell Shearwaters are virtually impossible to calculate.
+The largest populations of Newell's Shearwater are now known to breed on Kaua'i (Sincock and Swedberg 1969; see Table for rough estimates per island).
+Colonies and nests of Newell's Shearwater are found in tangled vegetation among cliffs and steep valleys (Sincock and Swedberg 1969), usually below those of Dark-rumped Petrel in elevation (Bryan and Seale 1901), and are extremely difficult to locate and monitor; thus, population estimates of breeding Newell's Shearwaters are virtually impossible to calculate.
 Based on observations at sea in the 1980-1990s, Spear et al. (1995) estimated a total population of 84,000 birds (confidence interval 57-115,000) and 18-19,000 breeding pairs, the majority undoubtedly on Kaua'i, where a population of 15,000 pairs was estimated based on studies in the early to mid 1990s (Ainley et al. 1995, 1997b).
-During the 2000s researchers on Kaua'i undertook intensive surveying using radar-sensing techniques to monitor activity based on evening and morning flights to sea (Day and Cooper 1995, Day et al. 2003b; see also Doughty 1972), and using auditory detection techniques throughout the island (Wood et al. 2001, Holmes and Troy 2008, Deringer and Holmes 2009, Holmes et al. 2009).
-These most recent surveys located 7 active and 3 inactive colonies, with 5 of the 7 active colonies located in the remote nw. interior, including Hono o Na Pali, Upper Limahuli Preserve, and Wainiha Valley.
+During the 2000-mid 2010s, researchers on Kaua'i undertook intensive surveying using visual and radar-sensing techniques to monitor activity based on evening and morning flights to sea (Day and Cooper 1995, Day et al. 2003b, Griesemer and Holmes 2011; see also Doughty 1972), and using auditory detection techniques throughout the island (Wood et al. 2001; Holmes and Troy 2008; Deringer and Holmes 2009; Holmes et al. 2009, 2011).
+These more-recent surveys located 7 active and 3 inactive colonies, with 5 of the 7 active colonies located in the remote nw. interior, including above the Napali coast and in the Upper Limahuli Preserve and Wainiha Valley.
 The other two colonies are in remote mountains in the ec. portion of Kaua'i, above Lihue.
-The inactive colonies, at Anahola, Kahili, and Kaluahonu, were known to be active in 1983-1994 (Ainley et al. 1995), but had been abandoned; all three are located at lower elevations and in less-native vegetation than the other colonies and perhaps were affected more severely by mammalian predation (BLI 2009, Holmes et al. 2009).
+The inactive colonies, at Anahola, Kahili, and Kaluahonu, were known to be active in 1983-1994 (Ainley et al. 1995), but had been abandoned; all three are located at lower elevations and in less-native vegetation than the other colonies and perhaps were affected more severely by mammalian predation (Holmes et al. 2009, 2011).
 Short-eared and/or Barn owls have also been recorded foraging near colonies and taking shearwaters (Byrd and Telfer 1980b).